 In 1936, Ribbentrop became the ambassador to the royal court of the United Kingdom.
-He left the post in 1938 when he was appointed as Germany’s Foreign Minister.
+Subsequently leaving the post when he became Germany’s Foreign Minister in 1938.
 As a minister, he was instrumental in forming the ‘Pact of Steel’ with Fascist Italy.
 Another notable pact formed by him was the ‘Molotov-Ribbentrop Pact’, a non-aggression pact between Nazi Germany and the Soviet Union.

 1941 onwards his importance and influence declined, as the war involved most of the world, the need for diplomacy diminished and so did the need for Ribbentrop.
 He further lost support from Hitler when most of the Foreign Ministry was involved in the July 20, 1944, attempted assassination of Hitler.

-After the War, Ribbentrop was arrested and indicted of his crimes.
-He was the first defendant hanged at the Nuremberg trials.
+After the War, Ribbentrop was arrested and indicted for his crimes.
+Subsequently becoming the first defendant hanged at the Nuremberg trials.

-7) Reinhard Heydrich- One of the darkest figures in Nazi Germany
+7) Reinhard Heydrich- One of the darkest figures of Hitler’s Inner Circle

-Reinhard Heydrich was the main organizer of the Holocaust.
+Reinhard Heydrich a.k.a the butcher of Prague was the main organizer of the Holocaust.
 He is regarded as the darkest figures in Nazi Germany and Hitler called him ‘a man with an iron heart’.
 Heydrich was initially in the German Navy but was dismissed because he was found guilty of misconduct.
 Following this, he joined the Schutzstaffel (SS).
-After a chance encounter with Heinrich Himmler, he was given command of the Sicherheitsdienst, a division of the SS.
+After a chance encounter, Heinrich Himmler gave him the command of the Sicherheitsdienst, a division of the SS.

-In 1934, when Himmler was appointed as the chief of German Police, Heydrich subsequently became head of the Gestapo, Kripo and SD.
+In 1934, Himmler became the chief of German Police and Heydrich subsequently became head of the Gestapo, Kripo and SD.
 He was instrumental in carrying out the Night of the Broken Glass (Kristallnacht), a pogrom against the Jews.
 Historians claim that this was the start of the holocaust.

-Additionally, it was he who formed the Einsatzgruppen, a squad which was responsible for killing around 2 million people.
+Additionally, he formed the Einsatzgruppen, a squad that was responsible for killing around 2 million people.
 He was also instrumental in the infamous Nisko and Lublin plans.
 These plans encased the deportation of all European Jews to Madagascar Island.
 An implausible plan which was never implemented.

 On July 31, 1941, Heydrich was given command of organising the Final Solution.
 Following this, he chaired the infamous Wannsee Conference.
-The plans and logistics for the Final Solution were discussed during this conference.
+The discussions of the plans and logistics for the Final Solution took place during this conference.

 In 1942, Heydrich was severely wounded during an assassination attempt by the Czechoslovak government-in-exile.
 Although he survived the assassination he sustained heavy injuries.
 Succumbing to them in the following weeks.